BEng Aerospace Engineering / Overview

 - Typical International Baccalaureate offer

-The course specific requirements are: 35 points overall with 6, 6, 5 at Higher level in Mathematics, Physics and one other subject.
+36 points overall with 6,6,6 at Higher Level, including Mathematics, Physics, and one other subject.

 - How to apply